riedelcastro/frontlets/README.md

 println(person.age())
 ```

-All slot values are stored in, and retrieved from, an underlying mutable scala map, in this case `person._map`.
+All slot values are stored in, and retrieved from, an underlying mutable (or immutable, see below) scala map, in this case `person._map`.
 This map can come from anywhere: json results of a web-service, bson query results of a mongo database etc. In these
 cases frontlets give clients typed and concise access to the underlying raw map.